7RU7H/Archive/Tools/Packet-Analysis/Wireshark/Wireshark-Useful-Packet-Filters.md

 #### ICMP

 Internet Control Message Protocol (ICMP) is designed for diagnosing and reporting network communication issues.
 It uses raw sockets not ports.
-Detecting ICMP Tunnelling (Using ICMP to tunnel another protocol data) occus post exploitation phase of attack chain.
-Indicatations of  [[Data-Exfiltration-Over-ICMP]]:
+Detecting ICMP Tunnelling (Using ICMP to tunnel another protocol data) occurs post exploitation phase of attack chain.
+Indications of  [[Data-Exfiltration-Over-ICMP]]:
 - Large packet size
 - Large volume of ICMP traffic
 ```c